ppazos/openehr-cnf-tests/openehr-cnf-tests-java-w-groovy/README.md

 2. mvn test did not run the JUnit runner, instead a TestNG tried to run, and JUnit was ignored.

-3. Checking the dependencies: mvn dependencies:tree saw groovy-all to have a dependency to testng.
+3. Checking the dependencies: mvn dependency:tree saw groovy-all to have a dependency to testng.

 4. Also found this issue mentioning these dependencies: https://github.com/groovy/groovy-eclipse/issues/665#issuecomment-410707338